Edit Blog Post

 were written in English; she disowned her cultural legacy along with her family one.

-To this day, descendents of other family members discuss Laura only to the extent they have to.
+To this day, descendents of other family members discuss Laura only to the extent

 The tour ultimately leaves the house and passes through the slave cabins